For Information on our ESG policy please click here

 NET ZERO BY 2024

 We intend to be Net Zero by 2024.

-By the end of 2021 all our energy will be produced in house or supplied from renewable energy suppliers.
+In 2021 we met our stated objective of using only 100% renewable electricity through a combination of our in-house produced electricity or from renewable energy suppliers.
 As our diesel van fleet is retired form service we aim to have an all electric fleet by 2024.
-We already contribute to a carbon offsetting scheme to mitgate 330 tonnes of CO2 and to advance our objective of being Net Zero by 2024.
+We already contribute to a carbon offsetting scheme to mitigate 330 tonnes of CO2 and to advance our objective of being Net Zero by 2024.

 Energy efficient premises

 Prior to our move to Openshaw we traded from two separate premises, one a site in the centre of Manchester and the second a light industrial unit in Middleton.
 We could see how inefficient it was having jobs transferred from one unit to the other for finishing and that there were significant environmental, efficiency and financial savings by combining under one operation.
 We also wanted to buy an existing building to avoid the environmental impact of a new build and found a modern ex supermarket premises.

 We have dramatically improved the carbon footprint of the property by building on its strengths so that it now contains:

 - Highest levels of insulation

 - Extensive use of glass to generate solar heat